aws/copilot-cli/site/content/docs/manifest/backend-service.en.md

               efs:
                 id: fs-1234567
         ```

-        === "Multiple Ports Exposed"
+    === "Expose Multiple Ports"

         ```yaml
         name: 'backend'
         type: 'Backend Service'

         image:
-          build: './frontend/Dockerfile'
+          build: './backend/Dockerfile'
           port: 8080

         http:
           path: '/'
-          target_port: 8083 // exposed port 8083 of the main container i.e. backend on the path "/"
+          target_port: 8083           # Traffic on "/" is forwarded to the main container, on port 8083.
           additional_rules:
+            - path: 'customerdb'
-            - target_port: 8081 // exposed port 8081 of the main container i.e. backend on the path "customerdb"
+              target_port: 8081       # Traffic on "/customerdb" is forwarded to the main container, on port 8081.
-              path: 'customerdb'
+            - path: 'admin'
-            - target_port: 8082 // exposed port 8082 of the sidecar container i.e. envoy on the path "admin"
+              target_port: 8082       # Traffic on "/admin" is forwarded to the sidecar "envoy", on port 8082.
               target_container: envoy
-              path: 'admin'

         sidecars:
           envoy:
             port: 80
             image: aws_account_id.dkr.ecr.us-west-2.amazonaws.com/envoy-proxy-with-selfsigned-certs:v1
         ```

 <a id="name" href="#name" class="field">`name`</a> <span class="type">String</span>
 The name of your service.